 While weightlifting can help you lose weight, the biggest benefit of strength training is the way you look and feel.

 Does lifting weights stunt your growth?
 Or does weightlifting make you shorter?
 This is an understandable concern for new exercisers.
 The feeling of hefting a heavy barbell onto your shoulders may make you feel like you’re sinking into the ground.
 Fortunately, no studies have ever shown any indication that weightlifting stunts growth or makes a lifter shorter, according to Healthline.

 Parents, in particular, may worry about introducing weightlifting to their young children or teens who are still growing and developing.
 This concern is understandable but is not supported by any scientific research.
 Actually, studies have shown that resistance training offers numerous benefits to children.

 If you are looking to work a particular muscle, then you will find the resistance machines at your gym are great at targeting individual muscles.
-However, if you want to improve your overall strength, body awareness, and range of motion, then weightlifting is the better choice.
+However, if you want to improve your overall strength, body awareness, and range of motion, then weightlifting with free weights is the better choice.
 When you lift free weights, you move through a greater range of motion than if you were sitting in a machine.
 This extra movement activates muscles throughout your body, including stabilizer muscles that help you maintain your balance and coordination.
 As a result, weightlifting increases your body awareness and helps you move better through space.
 Compound movements, like squats and deadlifts, target a wide range of muscles throughout your body, giving you a much bigger bang for every completed rep. Speaking of which, here’s everything you need to know about how to master the squat.

 Can’t make it to the gym?
 Stay fit with the EōS Fitness collection of at-home workouts!